 Once inside, hackers will easily find employee credentials to get access to sensitive information, such as customer names, emails, addresses, current residence, credit card information, loyalty programs and points, and more, and use all that information for monetary gain or to sell it on the dark web.

-Another big issue that contributes to the high vulnerability of the hospitality sector is the current hospitality retention rates, which are quite low when compared to averages or other industries.
-In the UK, the annual staff retention level is just over 70%, which is concerning given the average retention is usually around 85%.
+Another big issue that contributes to the high vulnerability of the hospitality sector is the current hospitality retention rates.
+Retention rate in the hospitality industry is quite low in comparison to averages or other industries.
+In the UK, the annual staff retention level is just over 70%, which is concerning since the average retention is usually around 85%.
 Not only are staff usually less interested in the long-term protection of the business, but frequent changes of users and passwords often leads to bad practices like sharing or logging in for each other.

-One of the easiest ways hackers get access to guest and employee data is through poorly secured and unsecured Wi-Fi networks.
+One of the easiest ways hackers are able to access guest and employee data is through Wi-Fi networks that are poorly secured and unsecured.
 While it’s hard to make sure a Wi-Fi network is 100% secure against attacks, hospitality businesses can do a lot to minimise the risk.

 First of all, a network should never be unsecured.
 While it might seem like a great perk – use your network easily without having to ask for a passcode – this also means that anyone can access it, hackers included.
 The passcode should always be complex to avoid hackers simply guessing it.
 Businesses should avoid setting up “12345” or the business name as the passcode.

 In addition to the right encryption settings for all the networks, it’s important to separate them too.
 Guests should always have a separate network for all their devices.
-Sharing the same network for business devices and guest devices is a recipe for disaster, as one of your guests may not be as innocent as they appear and may be accessing your internal systems and data whilst also enjoying your coffee.
+Sharing the same network for business devices and guest devices is a recipe for disaster.
+Some of your guests may not be as innocent as they appear.
+They may be accessing your internal systems and data whilst also enjoying your coffee.

 #3 Lack of Understanding